Canada-Australia-UK-U.S. Quadrilateral Conference

-Australian, American, British and Canadian defense industries have a shared history of business cooperation and investment that dates back decades and continues today.
-All sides have prospered from their past and ongoing business relationships and the industries of all four countries have played an important role in support of their armed forces in Afghanistan where co-operation between the four nations has been vital for success.
+The Canadian, Australian, British and American defence industries have a shared history of business cooperation and investment that dates back decades and continues today.
+All sides have prospered from their past and ongoing business relationships.

 Presentations from 2012